abedshaaban/barber-byte/README.md

 The database is designed to facilitate the collection and management of user data within a comprehensive platform.
 Each table plays a crucial role in capturing various aspects of user interactions, preferences, and engagements.

-### Tables

-- users:

-  Collects and stores detailed information about registered individuals, serving as the primary source of user data.

-- shares:

-  Captures data when users share posts, providing insights into content shares and user interactions.

-- ai_images:

-  Stores images generated using artificial intelligence, contributing to the collection of unique user-generated content.

 ![database](./readme/demo/db.png)